Ramstad/Kennedy Annual Award

 RAMSTAD/Kennedy

-The Planning Partners have witnessed with appreciation as Single State Agencies (SSAs) have increased their critical role in supporting and promoting recovery and Recovery Month activities, materials and awareness in their states and within their agencies.
-The Planning Partners (200+ organizations and agencies), energized by the extraordinary and long-time efforts and passionate leadership of the Honorable Jim Ramstad (R-MN-deceased 2020) and the Honorable Patrick Kennedy (D-RI-ret.) in the development, understanding and promotion of public policies to bring equity to care for people with substance use disorders and their impacted children and other family members.
+This award honors the extraordinary efforts and passionate leadership of the Honorable Jim Ramstad (R-MN-deceased 2020) and the Honorable Patrick Kennedy (D-RI-ret.) in the development, understanding and promotion of public policies to bring equity to care for people with substance use disorders and their impacted children and other family members.

 Nomination Criteria